 The above rules that the game results must satisfy define an important abstraction barrier for our theory.
-The tables which satisfy the above rules are called SCG-tables.
 Our theory is about adding and deleting rows to the SCG-tables and how those rows influence the rankings of players.
-To keep our paper self-contained we focus on SCGs with perfect information but the same theory also applies to games with imperfect information.
+SCG-tables may be generated by the SCGs defined in the appendix or by any other mechanism.
+That is the reason why the formal definition of side-choosing games is in the appendix.